althonos/nanoset.py/README.md

 **We just saved about 50% memory just by using `NanoSet` in place of `set`.**

-## Installing: Where you add this to your project dependencies
+## Installing

-This module is implemented in Rust, but native Python [wheels](https://pythonwheels.com/) are compiled for the following platforms:
+This module is implemented in Rust, but native [Python wheels](https://pythonwheels.com/) are compiled for the following platforms:

 * Windows x86-64: CPython 3.5, 3.6, 3.7